 The Travers will be part of a special NYRA Bets Late Pick 5 which will feature a minimum single-ticket payout of $1 million.
 The $1 million single ticket payout bonus is available only to NYRA Bets customers online, on track, and at New York State simulcasting facilities.

 Travers Day will also feature an all-stakes Pick 4 guaranteed at $1 million.
-There are four graded stakes on the undercard ahead of the Travers.
+There are six Grade 1 races and a Grade 2 race on 2021 Travers Stakes Day.

 In addition to the traditional “straight” wagers (Win, Place, Show), fans can also attempt to cash big in the various “exotic” pools.
 Exacta (first two), Trifecta (first three) and Superfecta (first four) wagering are all offered, and cashing a ticket in any of these pools can produce a bigger payday.

 - Win: Bet on the horse you think you will win the Travers Stakes.

 - Place: Get paid the place price if your horse finishes first or second.